Cloudbox/autoscan/README.md

 ### Docker

-Autoscan has an accompanying docker image which can be found on [Docker Hub](https://hub.docker.com/r/cloudb0x/autoscan).
+Autoscan has an accompanying docker image which can be found in this [repo](https://github.com/aleksasiriski/autoscan/pkgs/container/autoscan/73627885?tag=latest).

 Autoscan requires access to all files being passed between the triggers and the targets. \
 *Just mount the source directory, for many people this is `/mnt/unionfs`.*